raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- task ---

 In the CLI, navigate to the directory you just unzipped by entering the following command — replace `[directory_path]` with the path to your directory.
+Then press the enter key to run the command.

 ```batch
 cd [directory_path]